Mastering the Replace Command in Word

 Q. Is there a way to replace text in multiple Word documents simultaneously?

-A. Word does not have a built-in feature to simultaneously replace text across multiple documents, but you can open each document and use the Replace command individually.
+A. Word does not have a built-in feature for replacing text across several documents at once.
+However, you can open each document and use the Replace command individually.

 Q. What should I do if I accidentally replace text I didn’t want to?